One of the problems many churches face these days is that they’re neither great at things or terrible at things.

 They’re honestly just…mediocre.

-Unfortunately, there’s a lot of mediocrity out there.
+Unfortunately, there’s a lot of fairly so-so experiences out there.

 And don’t be discouraged.
 Every leader and every church can be great at something, regardless of size, budget or location.